Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 This is great, and it may seem as if all your needs are covered, but you can quickly go overboard and cause a vitamin overdose.

-With our resident dietitian, we came up with everything you need to know about taking too much vitamin.
+With our resident dietitian, we came up with everything you need to know about taking too much vitamin and how it affects you.

 Quick Summary